atoomnetmarc/AVR-demo-board/README.md

 I was pleasantly surprised to find out that compiling a c-program using VSCode and PlatformIO also is a viable option.
 See the firmware directory of the AT90S2323 for an example on how to configure PlatformIO or see [the PlatformIO example native-blink](https://github.com/platformio/platform-atmelavr/tree/develop/examples/native-blink).

 It is also possible to program the AT90S1200 in VSCode with PlatformIO in assembler!
-Have a look at my PlatformIO [blink](at90s1200/Firmware/PlatformIO/blink/) project.
+Have a look at my PlatformIO [blink](at90s1200/Firmware/blink/) project.
+You could also program the ATtiny2313 with the same assembler (and some `#if defined` macros) and debug using Microchip Studio.

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)